-- 167. For the financial statement audit opinion, net earnings or level of working capital are not among the prime indicators for a pension scheme and therefore, when considering materiality, the focus is directed at scheme assets (mainly investments), contributions receivable, benefits payable and / or returns on investments. - 168.
+- 133. For the financial statement audit opinion, net earnings or level of working capital are not among the prime indicators for a pension scheme and therefore, when considering materiality, the focus is directed at scheme assets (mainly investments), contributions. benefits and / or returns on investments. - 134.
 Materiality for pension schemes may vary with the nature of the scheme and needs to be assessed for each individual scheme rather than applying any general guidelines.
 It is also important to distinguish, especially for the benefit of the trustees, that materiality in relation to the audit of the pension scheme's financial statements will not necessarily coincide with the expectations of materiality of an individual member of the scheme in relation to his or her expected benefits.
 Even in the case of defined contribution arrangements, the scheme auditor's judgments about materiality are made in the context of the financial statements as a whole and the account balances and classes of transactions reported in those statements, rather than in the context of an individual member's designated assets, contributions or benefits.

-Auditor's statement on contributions
+Auditor's statement about contributions

-- 169. In addition to an independent auditor's report on the financial statements, the scheme auditor may also be required to provide a statement about contributions, which may then require separate considerations about materiality. - 170.
+- 135. In addition to an independent auditor's report on the financial statements, the scheme auditor may also be required to provide a statement about contributions, which may then require separate considerations about materiality. - 136.
 The scheme auditor's statement about contributions requires assessment of whether specific conditions have been met.
 This narrower and more factual focus of the report entails close consideration of payment dates and amounts, and hence a different level of materiality to that used in relation to the scheme's financial statements may be appropriate.
 The auditor documents the approach and factors considered in the determination of the level of materiality for the statement of contributions separately even if it is the same as that used for the audit of the financial statements.
-Materiality for the purposes of the auditor's statement is typically considered by reference to those contributions which are subject to the requirements of the schedule (which may be normalised if there are significant exceptional variations from year to year) and not all contributions.
+Materiality for the purposes of the auditor's statement is typically considered by reference to those contributions which are subject to the requirements of the schedule and not all contributions.